This Month's Totals and Average | |||

 A dull start to the week.
 Pat decided over breakfast that the planned shopping trip for today would be postponed till tomorrow - she would have a day on 'housework' today, shopping tomorrow, then depart Wednesday.

-A drive to Tamworth was this morning's job - Morrison's to get rid of "Podback" bags and major stores, then Sainsbury's for fuel for Pat's car (with voucher).
+A drive to Tamworth was Tuesday morning's job - Morrison's to get rid of "Podback" bags and major stores, then Sainsbury's for fuel for Pat's car (with voucher).
 Back to "Paws" for lunch.
 In the afternoon, Pat wanted a drive to Lakeland and the garden centre - coffee and nice walk round.
 Ann confirmed coming tomorrow.

 A very quiet night led to a lovely sunny morning.
 Generally took our time getting going, but finally on the way at 10:20, returning northward.
 Found the dredging team still between bridges 40 and 41, and looking as though they were knocking off for the weekend.
 Arrived back at base at 12:40 for lunch.